heinz-otto/Powershell/README.md

 # Powershell
 Some Scripts for tasks for automation windows.

-The scripts should be documented with comments and usage blocks
+The scripts should be documented with comments and usage blocks.